sandhyasubram-personal/gaming-benchmark-result/README.md

 - Applied vibrant colours to make the interface lively
 - Structured the stylesheet and used SCSS for uncomplicated maintenance and easy redesign

-The following tasks are in the pipeline and excluded from the present scope due to time constraints,
+The following tasks are in the pipeline and excluded from the present scope,
 - Design an icon set (I have currently used graphic images in place of icons)
 - Design for mobile (The page is designed for desktop and is only partially responsive)
 - Refactor script for improved efficiency